ArabianHindi/Movie-Managment-backend/README.md

 # Movie-Managment-backend
 This is a web-based application that provides a platform for both admin and regular users to manage and view movies.
 It integrates with the OMDB API to fetch movie details and allows admins to curate a custom movie list for users.
-# Movie Application

-A full-stack movie application built with Spring Boot and Angular that allows users to browse, search, and rate movies.
-The application features user authentication, movie management, and an admin dashboard.

 ## Features